Skip to Content

 As a gay couple, the most direct form of homophobia we quite frequently face is trying to book a double bed in a hotel.
 You'd be surprised how many hotels have turned us away, even in countries where homosexuality is legal like Greece and Romania.

-Thankfully, there are a handful of international hotel brands (like the W, Marriott, and the Hyatt), which are always gay friendly, wherever they are in the world.
-These are our most important tips to find gay-friendly accommodation when traveling:
+Thankfully, there are a handful of international hotel brands (like the W, Marriott, and the Hyatt), which are always gay friendly, wherever they are.
+These are our most important tips for finding gay-friendly accommodation when traveling:

 1. Choose a hotel that is recognized by a gay travel organization